gitcloneguy/pumpndump/README.md

 #### compiling way

 clone, then go into it and run ```mvn install``` then cd into ```target```, and edit the file token.txt, remove all text, and put your token on the first line.
 Now run pumpndump-x.x.x-jar-with-dependencies.jar, with ```java -jar pumpndump-x.x.x-jar-with-dependencies.jar``` make sure to change the x.x.x with the current number.

+# variables

+the variable text documents are: token.txt, banlog.txt (write-only), and soon to come, channel.txt